 So if there’s going to be an impact, our skin is the first battleground.

-What’s more, our skin is loaded with nerve endings, immune cells, blood vessels… it’s not just a passive barrier.
+What’s more, our skin is loaded with nerve endings, immune cells, blood vessels… It’s not just a passive barrier.
 It’s a biologically active, signaling organ.
-It reacts.
-It adapts.
-And yes, it could get stressed by chronic exposure to electromagnetic fields, if that stress is real.
+It reacts, adapts, and yes, it could get stressed by chronic exposure to electromagnetic fields, if that stress is real.

 But is it?